Destinations

 East Africa operates on a different scale to Southern Africa.
 The Serengeti covers 14,763 square kilometres.
 The Masai Mara sits at its northern edge, where the plains of Kenya carry the same wildlife across a political border.
 The landscapes are open enough to see for miles, the skies are vast, and the sense of scale is something that photographs cannot prepare you for.

 East Africa is also the right choice if the Great Migration is on your list.
 Getting timing and positioning right makes the difference between witnessing river crossings at close quarters and missing them entirely.
-If you are unsure how to approach the planning, our bespoke safari planning service is built around exactly these kinds of decisions.
+If you are unsure how to approach the planning, our luxury safari planning service is built around exactly these kinds of decisions.

 Great Migration wildebeest crossing Mara River, Tanzania Kenya